Difference Between Feed Rate and Cutting Speed in CNC Machining

 4. Factors to Be Considered For Cutting Speed in CNC Machining

 It’s easy to predict the optimal cutting speeds for machining processes.
-But before proceeding any further with computing, you should consider these factors:
+However, before proceeding any further with computing, you should consider these factors, especially when incorporating techniques such as laser cutting:

 • Cutting tool type.
 There are multiple different cutters, each of which can withstand different amounts of stress.
 Even if two cutters are made of the same material, they may be shorter, longer, or have other shapes and forms, which contribute to their capacity to support high speeds for a prolonged time.